bektas-sari/flipcoin_flutter/README.md

 ## 📄 License

 Licensed under the MIT License.
-See the `LICENSE` file for details.

 > Feel free to fork, enhance, or distribute this app!